 It’s a green foodie’s dream come true: a shop selling a gamut of refined pastries, along with carefully selected organic and fair trade coffees and teas.
 De Farine et d'Eau Fraîche serves up these goodies, along with gourmet paninis, soups, and salads, in a décor as finely detailed as some of the restaurant’s scrumptious delights are.
 Meanwhile, tastes of Mexico are teased out with loving attention at the restaurant-boutique, Chipotle & Jalapeno.
 Or, if one’s taste buds crave refined Mediterranean cuisine, the elegant Élla grill is always a sure bet.

-When day turns to dark and one can glimpse down the thoroughfare towards the St. Lawrence River at the illuminated historic Montréal Clock Tower (built from 1919 to 1922), creatures of the night flock to Gotha Lounge for cocktails, followed by dancing at the popularParking nightclub.
+When day turns to dark and one can glimpse down the thoroughfare towards the St. Lawrence River at the illuminated historic Montréal Clock Tower (built from 1919 to 1922), creatures of the night flock to Gotha Lounge for cocktails.

 And now, it’s time for you to create a bit of your own history on legendary Amherst Street.